 I regularly receive emails from PMP aspirants asking if they have to pay any extra fees to reschedule or cancel their PMP exam.

-This is one of the most frequently asked questions because many aspirants regularly need to reschedule or cancel the exam.
+This is one of the most frequently asked questions because many aspirants regularly need to reschedule or cancel the exam and they want to know the PMP exam change fee.

 The short answer is: it depends.